cesar-hernando/Climate-Disinformation-Tracker/README.md

 - To adjust scraping filters, edit the `excludes`/`filters` in `SourceFinder` or `ScraperNitter`.

 ---
 For questions or unclear conventions, review the orchestrator (`SourceFinder`), or ask for clarification.
+Further information on the frontend can be found in `/frontend`